cloudera/director-azure-plugin/README.md

 # Deploying

-These instructions describe how to deploy the Cloudera Director Azure Plugin.
+These instructions describe how to deploy the Cloudera Altus Director Azure Plugin.

 ## Prerequisites